voxqhuy/ItsEasy/README.md

 ```
 mv [options] <source> <destination>
 ```
-Example:
+*Example:*
 ```
 mv foo2 backups/foo3
 ```
-We moved the directory foo2 into the directory backups and renamed it as foo3
+*We moved the directory foo2 into the directory backups and renamed it as foo3.*
 ```
 mv barney backups/
 ```
-We moved the file barney into backups.
-As we did not provide a destination name, it kept the same name.
+*We moved the file barney into backups.
+As we did not provide a destination name, it kept the same name.*

-### Permission
+## Permission

 * To view permissions for a file we use the long listing option **-l** for the command ls
 ```